 The diverse flora and fauna of Biogradska Gora National park is another amazing treasure of nature.
 Biogradska Gora is one of the oldest protected areas in the world.
 Only 6 years after Yellowstone was declared the first national park in America, Prince Nikola put Biogradska Gora under state protection in 1878.
 Due to its immense natural wealth and its preservation, Biogradska Gora National park was proclaimed a UNESCO Natural Heritage Site.

 The most impressive part of the National Park is the primeval rainforest reserve, one of the last in Europe.
 It is located in the valley of Biograd and Jezerstica River, surrounding Biograd Lake where the beauty of the ancient forests reflects in their waters.
 Many of the trees in the forest are over half a millennium old, with some soaring to 60m high.
 This is the region of magnificent beauty and graceful experience.

-The Park territory covers Durmitor massif and the narrow Tara Canyon which is 1.300 meters deep – second after the Grand Canyon Colorado.
-Tara River, also known as the “Teardrop of Europe”, is considered to be one of the most beautiful rivers of the entire continent.
+The Park territory covers the Durmitor massif and the narrow Tara Canyon which is 1.300 meters deep – second after the Grand Canyon Colorado.
+Tara River, also known as the “Teardrop of Europe”, is considered to be one of the most beautiful rivers on the entire continent.